faintshadows/vtn-fortune/README.md

 needing to also know how to code.
 So I decided to make my sticker pack of a vintage rare telegram group into fun fortune-mod fortunes.

-**Hey watch out, many of these fortunes are lewd in nature** You may want to put these in the `off` folder for your fortunes, just to be sure while I go about separating them.
+**Hey watch out, many of these fortunes are lewd/explicit in nature** Like, a lot of them.
+I did not expect there to be that many when I did this.
+You may want to put these in the `off` (offensive) folder for your fortunes so you don't accidentally bring this up when there are others watching.

 ## To Install
 For me, on Gentoo, the fortunes are located at `/usr/share/fortune`.